For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 The Memorial is often a tournament where you don't want to hit the front too early, but undoubtedly quality players have generally topped the leaderboard come close of play on Sunday.
 Tiger's wins in 2009 and 2012 came at 3/1 and 16/1 respectively.
 Justin Rose's first PGA Tour victory in 2010 came at 80/1 a fortnight after a 10th place finish at Wentworth.
 Steve Stricker won at 28/1 in 2011.
 Matt Kuchar's and Hideki Matsuyama's victories here in 2013 and 2014 both followed contending performances the week prior at Colonial, with both players being priced at 22/1 and 66/1 respectively.
 This plethora of sub-100/1 winners is hardly a surprise when you consider that every winner of The Memorial since 2003 up to 2015 had ranked in the OWGR top 75.

-But trends in golf betting change and there have been seismic changes here in Ohio across the past 2 renewals.
+But trends in golf betting vary and there have been seismic changes here in Ohio across the past 3 renewals.
 Nicklaus course specialist David Lingmerth landed his maiden title here in 2015 with inbound form of MC-33-MC-MC-MC.
 You won't be surprised to read that the Swede was a 500/1 chance.
 Fast-forward to 2016 where Dustin Johnson, Jason Day, Matt Kuchar and Gary Woodland were all in the mix, but eventually it became a shoot-out between Jon Curran (400/1) and William McGirt (250/1) in a playoff, both of whom were chasing maiden PGA Tour titles.
 World Number 102 McGirt captured his first title since he played the Tarheel Tour in 2007 and came off immediate form of 47-43-17-37.
 He had though delivered 3 top-9 finishes and a further 2nd in the season prior to winning in Ohio.
+Last year saw World Number 65 Jason Dufner beat Rickie Fowler, Matt Kuchar and Justin Thomas to take his 5th PGA Tour victory at 66/1.
+Jason showed grit and resolve on a fast Sunday golf course, taking on the likes of 54-hole leader Kuchar, Bubba Watson, Thomas and playing partner Rickie Fowler to comfortably win in the end by 3 shots.

 My selections are as follows: